bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

-To be able to use the *bokeh.models* interface, you need to understand the basic principle by which Bokeh enables you to generate interactive, browser based visualizations.
+To be able to use the *bokeh.models* interface, you need to understand the basic principle by which Bokeh enables you to generate interactive, browser-based visualizations.
 Behind the scenes, Bokeh consists of two
 libraries:

 * BokehJS, the JavaScript library